 Glasgow, Trevin, Ph.D.

 Dr. Trevin Glasgow joined the Department of Public Health Sciences at the University of Virginia as an Assistant Professor in July 2023.
-Having a PhD in Industrial-Organizational Psychology, Dr. Glasgow is interested in the health and well-being of employee populations, which includes shift workers, such as firefighters and nurses.
+Dr. Glasgow is also a member of the University of Virginia Comprehensive Cancer Center’s (UVACCC) Cancer Prevention and Population Health (CPH) program.
+Having a PhD in Industrial-Organizational Psychology, Dr. Glasgow is interested in the health and well-being of employee populations, which includes shift workers, such as firefighters, nurses, and coal miners.
 Working with faculty at Virginia Commonwealth University, Dr. Glasgow helped establish a statewide firefighter cancer research registry: Virginia Firefighters for Lifelong Health (VA-FLH).
 Prior to coming to UVA, Dr. Glasgow was an Institutional Research and Academic Career Development Award (IRACDA) Postdoctoral Research Fellow at Virginia Commonwealth University, working with Dr. Bernard Fuemmeler.
+Undergraduate and graduate students interested in employee health and well-being research are welcome to reach out to Dr. Glasgow about research opportunities.

 Education: